epimorphics/elda/docs/E1.3.0-SNAPSHOT/reference.md

 load-on-startup Loader servlet with an init-param `initialSpecFile` supplying the configuration file names.
-This approach to configuration is now *obsolete* as it lead to technical difficulties; it is supported in Elda 1.2.36 to allow users to migrate to the new configuration process.
+This approach to configuration is now *obsolete* as it lead to technical difficulties; it is supported in Elda {{ site.data.version.CURRENT_RELEASE }} to allow users to migrate to the new configuration process.

 Velocity template rendering